w3bappd3v/express-mock-server/README.md

-# mock-server
+# ui-mock-server

-ui dev server
+Spins up a Node/Express server with CSS injection for rapidly building out designs into HTML/CSS.

 Make new styles/html template: gulp new --feature "feature-name"